mfloriani/SDL_BSM/README.md

 * Dying
 * Dead

-To move the enemies based on the action defined by the FSM I implemented some steering behaviors:
+Then to move the enemies based on the action set to the FSM I implemented some steering behaviors:

 * seek
 * arrive